tugbayatilla/adventofcode23/README.md

 - lets go...
 - IMPORTANT: i have noticed that, creating a template with bunch of codes creating huge distraction, do not do that :) i create a commit for clean up
 - I also skipped some small steps because I know it will go that direction so little bit design and clever things are good as long as they are not so big. what is big? ahahaha, it is up to you, b. :)
+- Damn, with regex it is so easy. i had no time so i switch to regex in some point.
 -